PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-mutheeEverlyn/README.md

 mongod
 ```

-## A.adding the books to the database
+## A.Add the books to the database

 ```bash
 node insert_books